hsj1992/obsidian-mobile-camera/README.md

 **Scenario**: Document products with QR codes and photos

 1. Create a note for the product
-2. Use "Scan QR Code" to capture product information
+2. Use "Capture QR Code" to take a photo and recognize product information
 3. Use "Take Photo" to capture product images
 4. All content is automatically inserted into your note